mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.29.0 ---
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid, --ad-spdif-dtshd, --softvol options
+    - always prefer EGL over GLX, which helps with AMD/vaapi, but will break vdpau with --vo=gpu - use --gpu-context=x11 to be able to use vdpau.
+This does not affect --vo=vdpau or --hwdec=vdpau-copy.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs